BUYING GUIDES

 Best kamado for beginners 2026: easy to light, control and maintain

-On our terrace in Torrevieja, the Char-Griller Akorn hit 220 °C in a timed ten minutes and rolled on its own casters with one finger.
+The Char-Griller Akorn is one of the fastest to come up to heat in its category —the manufacturer and the community put it at around 220 °C in roughly ten minutes— and, thanks to its casters, it rolls with almost one finger.
 To start without wrecking your wallet or your back, these are the five kamados we'd hand to anyone lighting their first grill.

 Read the guide